Financials January-September 2011

 Ramp up production at Lelyaki, Ukraine

 The Lelyaki oil field was previously one of the largest producing oil fields in the Soviet Union, with a cumulative production of 385 million barrels of oil.
 The company plans to increase production by drilling new wells and by re-entering and sidetracking suspended wells.
-Well interventions show very good economics as the required investments are low.
+Investments in the Lelyaki oil field are self-financed through cash flows from oil sales.
+Well interventions show good economics as the required investments are low.
 The new wells are drilled in close proximity to pipeline infrastructure for rapid tie-in.

 Convert resources to reserves